 Since Catholic Charities is a ministry and apostolic activity of the Catholic Church, it is imperative that we incorporate the Catholic Faith into our activities and approach.
 This requires active participation in the life of the Church, a witness to Christ in all circumstances and remaining at the very heart of the community of others.
 (Gaudium et Spes #30 and #43)

 A result of this Catholic identity is a commitment to meet not only the minimum commitments of its programs and professions, but to strive to true proficiency and excellence.

 As a result, Catholic Charities operates an organization-wide performance and quality improvement program (PQI) to improve quality and the pursuit of excellence in its services by monitoring activities, and identifying and pursuing opportunities for improvement.
 The PQI program addresses both organizational performance and program and client outcomes.

-In all of its programs and services, Catholic Charities strives to improve the quality of care and services it provides to children, families, immigrants, refugees, the imprisoned, those seeking adoption and pro-life pregnancy services, the working poor, the homeless and seniors.
+In all of its programs and services, Catholic Charities strives to improve the quality of care and services it provides to children, families, immigrants, refugees, the imprisoned, those seeking pro-life pregnancy services, the working poor, the homeless and seniors.
 The PQI process generates recommendations to the board of directors and president.